wp-plugins/extensible-widgets/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Slight bug fixes in widget registration
+* Some framework code cleaning

 = 0.9.1 =
 * Too many changes in this version to list, all are transparent to the functionality and interface
 * Cleaned up the overall framework to better support the possibility of multiple plugins